dagger/dagger/docs/guides/actions/1239-making-reusable-package.md

 - **CUE Package**: directory with CUE files, each including a package definition on top, making it importable (e.g, `universe.dagger.io/docker` is a package, `universe.dagger.io/docker/cli` is another package);
 - **CUE Module**: directory with a `cue.mod` directory which makes for the prefix/root of importable packages (e.g, `universe.dagger.io` is a module);
-- **Dagger Project**: a CUE module that includes dagger plans and dependencies for running the dagger CLI.
+- **Dagger Project**: a complete Dagger configuration, loaded from a valid CUE module or package.

 ## End-to-End example

-Instead of splitting all of our files in the the same project with a module, we could directly make reusable components from our plan as standalone packages.
+Instead of splitting all of our files in the the same project with a module, we could directly make reusable components from our project as standalone packages.
 For the sake of the exercise, we will use Github as a version control system, but it will work with any alternative.

 ### Create the base Dagger project

-First, let's start with a basic plan:
+First, let's start with a basic project:

 - Create the root directory